eduP2P/common/test_suite/README.md

 ### Applying NAT

-To categorize different types of NAT, this test suite follows the terminology of RFC 4787 [\[3\]](#ref-rfc4787).
+To categorize different types of NAT, this test suite follows the terminology of RFC 4787 [\[4\]](#ref-rfc4787).
 This RFC outlines various NAT behaviours, of which the following are implemented in the test
-suite: mappings behaviours, filtering behaviours and hairpinning.
+suite: mapping behaviours, filtering behaviours and hairpinning.

 #### Mapping behaviours

-When an internal endpoint behind a NAT initiates a connection by sending a packet to an external endpoint outside its private network, the NAT must keep track of this connection between the two endpoints, called a session, in order to properly translate the source address of packets sent by the internal endpoint, and the destination address of packets sent to the internal endpoint.
-This session is a tuple consisting of the IP address and port of the internal endpoint and the IP address and port of the external endpoint.
+When an internal endpoint behind a NAT initiates a connection by sending a packet to an external endpoint outside its private network, the NAT must keep track of this connection between the two endpoints, called a session, in order to properly translate the source address of outgoing packets sent by the internal endpoint, and the destination address of incoming packets sent to the internal endpoint.
+This session is a tuple consisting of the IP addresses and ports of both the internal and external endpoint.
+In order for NAT to be applied consistently within a session, each session is mapped to a IP address and port on the NAT device itself, which is used to translate the source of outgoing packets and thedestination of incoming packets.

 A NAT’s mapping behaviour dictates how mappings are reused when there are multiple sessions to different endpoints.
 We assume there already is